ShelbyPop/DeadlockBackgroundRandomizer/README.md

 When putting your videos, name the folder whatever, but make sure that the file within the folder has the filename 'menu_streets_loop2.webm' or else the game will *not* use the file.

-## Automating the launch of the script, similar to Wallpaper Engine
+## Automating Script like Wallpaper Engine

 First, install the pythonw package.
 This package allows running of pythonscripts without opening terminal, so it doesn't alt-tab you from the middle of a game.